 The smart move in this situation was to avoid the Underground and take the trains instead.
 We asked at a station just to be sure that the trains we planned on taking wouldn’t be affected by the strike.
 We were assured this would be fine and that it was a good plan.

 The Journey, Plan A

 We exited the station and looked up directions on our phone to see what bus we should hop on.
-We located the stop, about 50-feet in front of us, and started to make our way there.
-However, there was a huge crowd surrounding the stop and more people filling up the sidewalk around it.
-It was clear, there was no way we’d make it on that bus anytime soon.
+We located the stop, about 50-feet in front of us and started to make our way there.
+To no ones surprise there was a huge crowd surrounding the bus stop and even more people filling up the sidewalk beyond it.

 Hmmmm, if plan C didn't work, we wondered how far into the alphabet we'd get before one of our plans actually worked out.